Balancingrock/classic-jekyll-theme/pages/jekyll/01-jekyll.md

 However as good as Wordpress (and others) might be, they do not simplify the underlying structure.
 They merely hide it from the site-developper.
 Add plugins to this, and instability of the platform becomes a real possibility.
 I know, I lost entire websites -more than once!- because of this.

 After the initial embrace of dynamic this and dynamic that, many people started to rediscover the old way of creating websites.
 Static websites are -as it turns out- more than enough for many small sites or blogs!
-Certainly with the new wave of "comments" providers as disqus.
+Certainly with the new wave of "comment" providers like disqus.

 Creating a simple website using a comments provider is still a bit of work though.

 Enter the static website generator.

 Static websites generators take a lot of pain out of traditional web design.
-And when using a theme (like this!) this becomes even simpler.
+And when using a theme (like this!) this becomes even easier.

-Creating content now is simply a matter of writing the content in a (plain) text editor, then compiling the website and uploading it (or only the changes) to the hosting provider.
+Creating content is now just a matter of writing the content in a (plain) text editor, then compiling the website and uploading it (or only the changes) to the hosting provider.

 Simple, neat.